Project overview statement

 Who is at risk for developing chronic pain?

-• Anyone who had suffered an Injury.
+- Anyone who has suffered an Injury.
 This is known as a biological risk factor.

 Chronic pain in the pediatric population